 In any case, that should not be a reason to take the lead.
 Try to improve your technique as much as possible, but under no circumstances should you devalue because your game is not as good looking as you would like.
 Technique is only one aspect of performance, and rather than sacrificing time to try to make it perfect, it sometimes makes more sense to work on your physique or mind and leave in place a technique that may not be optimal, but that works well.

 Among the pros, we notice that if certain bases are obviously respected, all players ultimately have a technique of their own.
-For example, on high balls, a Paquito Navarro will systematically bend his elbow and use his wrist vibora type, when a Fernando Belasteguin will strike outstretched arm type Bandeja.
+For example, on high balls, a Paquito Navarro will systematically flex his elbow and use his typical wrist vibora, when a Fernando Belasteguin hits outstretched arm type bandeja.

 Different techniques for different qualities, in the end both work, and these two players are references of their sport.
 So stay confident in your game and don't sacrifice shots that earn you points in a match for an aesthetic ideal that is too difficult to achieve!